Thistle (yacht): Meteor

-Following a few very successful years racing in Britain, Thistle was sold to the German emperor Wilhelm II (who otherwise used the SMY Hohenzollern) in 1891 for 90,000 gold marks and renamed Meteor.
+Following several years of competitive racing in Britain, Thistle was sold to the German emperor Wilhelm II (who used the SMY Hohenzollern) in 1891 for 90,000 gold marks and renamed Meteor.

-Between 1892 and 1895 Wilhelm II raced against the Britannia owned by his uncle the Prince of Wales later King Edward VII each year at the Cowes Week.
-Being a more experienced yachtsmen and having the faster ship Edward won all the races comfortably.
+Between 1892 and 1895 Wilhelm II competed annually at Cowes Week against the Britannia, a yacht owned by his uncle the Prince of Wales (later King Edward VII).
+Edward won each race due to his extensive sailing and as a faster vessel.

 In 1895, Meteor was handed over to the German Navy in Wilhelmshaven as a school yacht and renamed Comet.
 In 1921, the vessel was broken up.